xobjects/xcite/README.md

 ```
 These are simple examples and hopefully you can see how to expand the use of `{{+ }}` for more complex templates if needed.

-Have fun and please leave any comments or suggestions in the issues page on github.
+Have fun and please leave any comments or suggestions in the issues page on github or you can email me at gkelly@xobjects.net